OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 ### I hit a 404 error when setting up the NFS Pod.

-First see if this known issue is impacting you.
-Where Helm fails to retrieve a remote chart if there are [local repos that are not cached](https://github.com/helm/helm/issues/11961).
+First see if this known issue is impacting you, where Helm fails to retrieve a remote chart if there are [local repos that are not cached](https://github.com/helm/helm/issues/11961).
 If that doesn't help, please [get in touch](https://octopus.com/support).

 ### When trying to install the Kubernetes Agent on an existing cluster, I get an 401: Unauthorized response.